Sunday, 19 April 2020

 Cutting the thread:

 I'm going to have to devise some way of toolpost mounting a light, for boring.
 I have a large LED floodlight over the lathe, but when boring it's often in shadow.
-I have this little torch in the workshop for thee occasions - it's held on the toolpost with duct tape:
+I have this little torch in the workshop for these occasions - it's held on the toolpost with duct tape:

 And that's the thread cut.
 What I have omitted to show in this sequence is the step I cut in the cap to clear a taper feature on the fuel tank.
 Part way through threading I realised that I was going to have to test the thread at some point, and if it was still in the four jaw chuck it would be very difficult to get it back on centre.
 I stopped the threading process to turn this step, which allowed me to change to the three jaw chuck, reverse the work and while holding it on the step I could machine the rest of the outside diameter.
 I could then resume threading in the three jaw, which would give me a better chance of getting the work back on centre after each trial fit.